gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/features/preview.md

 ## How Preview works behind the scenes

 When the WP "preview" button is pressed, a JWT is generated (with an expiry time of 1 hour) and POST'ed to the Gatsby Preview instance webhook.
 The Preview instance then uses this short-lived JWT to request a list of pending previews for all users.
 Gatsby starts processing each pending preview.
-At the same time, WordPress automatically opens the WP preview template which has been overridden by WPGatsby to redirect to Gatsby Cloud's Preview Loader service.
+At the same time, WordPress automatically opens the WP preview template which has been overridden by WPGatsby to redirect to Gatsby Cloud's Content Sync service.
 This service handles the loading/error states and will redirect the user to the right page when it's been built.

 ## Preview Security Considerations